Africa–China economic relations: Chinese embassies

 The Chinese government helps, "by all possible means", providing information, legal counsel, low-rate loans, and upon return to China, cheaper land in return for all the services provided to the Chinese nation in Africa."
 PRC embassies are full-time supporters of Chinese economic progress in Africa, widely using the numerous and well-organized pioneer Chinese businessmen of the diaspora.
 The Chinese government, well informed by these local businessmen about regional conditions, is equipped with thousands of skilled engineers and workers ready to leave China, as well as by experienced banks (i.e. EximBank) and large reserves of US dollars (as of 2008: approximately 1.4 trillion).
 The Chinese government is thus ready for taking on large-scale investments and projects, and if approved, to lead them to completion.

 In pursuing economic progress in Africa, the Chinese diaspora and Chinese producers have been actively assisted by PRC embassies.
 Michel and Beuret note that PRC embassies and local Chinese businessmen have frequent meetings and actively provide mutual assistances and information.
 For Africans requesting PRC Visas for China, the embassy may request further information about the local businessmen often about his wealth.
 When confirmed, the African businessmen or consumer quickly gets a Visa agreement.

 Large infrastructure projects

+As China began a new town construction boom around 2010, the Chinese government and state-owned enterprises began developing new towns with African governments, including Angola, South Africa, Congo, Ethiopia, and Rwanda.
+Angola's Quilamba city (developed by CITIC Group) is the largest development of this kind.